 These have been the most common factors that those who practise family law consider in custody cases.
 There are certainly other factors and conditions that affect the outcome, but we have compiled the ones most relevant when it comes to child custody.
 For any further questions take a look at our other informative posts or contact us directly.

-Are you looking for a child custody lawyer in Durban?
+Are you looking for a child custody attorney in Durban?
 We have a team of specialised family law attorneys who are equipped to help you with your needs.
-Contact Durban Law Offices on 031 836 0307 or email us at email@example.com so that one of our lawyers may assist you and/or provide you with advice.
+Contact Durban Law Offices on 031 836 0307 or email us at firstname.lastname@example.org so that one of our lawyers may assist you and/or provide you with advice.